sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 "initili_s_e".
 There will be changes "all over the place" and "marking" them all with ticket ID would be futile.

-But, even some less contrived example suffers from the same problem.
+Even some less contrived example suffers from the same problem.
 You might need to change code in several places and putting ticket IDs in all of them is a chore.
 OTOH, if you don't put it in all places, you need to think about "where and why to put them".

 ### It's next to impossible to maintain it

 This is best explained with an example.

-Suppost our well-intended programmer wrote something like this:
+Suppose our well-intended programmer wrote something like this:

 ```ruby
 # MSP-5443: Crash on adding new data to existing item